WajdiHammami/ai-copilot/README.md

 Enterprise AI Copilot is a production-ready intelligent assistant that leverages Large Language Models (LLMs) to answer business questions by:

 - **SQL Agent**: Translates natural language to SQL queries for structured data
-- **RAG Agent**: Retrieves and synthesizes information from document knowledge bases
+- **RAG Agent**: Retrieves information from document knowledge bases
-- **Hybrid Agent**: Intelligently routes queries or combines both approaches for comprehensive answers
+- **Hybrid Agent**: Combines SQL and RAG results and synthesizes a comprehensive answer using LLM-powered synthesis logic

 ### Key Features

-✨ **Intelligent Query Classification** - Automatically determines whether to use SQL, RAG, or both
-🔒 **Enterprise Security** - Azure OpenAI integration with secure credential management
-📊 **Comprehensive Logging** - Full execution traces with timing and source attribution
-🐳 **Production-Ready** - Dockerized deployment with PostgreSQL backend
-🎯 **Modular Architecture** - Clean separation of concerns for easy maintenance and testing
+✨ **Intelligent Query Classification** - Automatically determines whether to use SQL, RAG, or both 🔒 **Enterprise Security** - Azure OpenAI integration with secure credential management 📊 **Comprehensive Logging** - Full execution traces with timing and source attribution 🐳 **Production-Ready** - Dockerized deployment with PostgreSQL backend 🎯 **Modular Architecture** - Clean separation of concerns for easy maintenance and testing 🧠 **LLM-Powered Synthesis** - Hybrid agent synthesizes answers from both SQL and RAG sources for richer responses

 ## 🏗️ Architecture